FabioCZ/Fabiocz.github.io/_posts/2015-11-17-IntersectionSim.markdown

 ## Implementation:
 The roundabout can be thought of as a merry-go-round with 'slots' for each car that is on the roundabout.
 Roundabout entry points are where pop in a car into a slot.
 We can then 'spin' the merry-go-round until the desired leave point is reached, where we pop the car out of the slot.
-To find optimal configurations under heavy traffic and prevent car starvation, I will utilize an intelligent algorith.
+To find optimal configurations under heavy traffic and prevent car starvation, an intelligent algorithm is used.

+The efficiency of the roundabout will be measured based on the time it takes a car to pass through the roundabout - we want to avoid starvation.
+For this, I am using a branch and bound algorith.
+At each iteration of the roundabout (iterations are taken every second), the state of the roundabout will be analyzed using B&B algorithm.
+The algorithm does not look ahead at cars that may have been scheduled by the simulation, but have not arrived at the roundabout yet - this is to simulate real world conditions.

 #From this:
 ![Merry-go-round](https://upload.wikimedia.org/wikipedia/commons/d/d8/Man%C3%A8geLR1.jpg)